kvnn/OnboardBot/README.md

 ]
 ```

+Notice that conditional logic, in this case, is handled in the model fields themselves.
+The aim is to push the simplicity as far as possible before implementing logic chains in the models.

 OnboardBot (via `prompts.py`) will use the data models above to collect data from the user in a conversational, helpful manner.
 Note that to enable a Model, it must be added to the `enabled_models` list in `models.py`.